 Artistic Director and conductor since 2013

 An energetic conductor, pedagogue, and composer, Mark oversees BRAVO’s team of Teaching Artists, interns, and volunteers.
-He conducts the Brahms orchestra and choir and assists in each string section.
+He conducts the Vivaldi String Orchestra and the BRAVO Community Orchestra.
 In addition to shaping the curriculum, Mark also arranges much of the BRAVO repertoire.
-A former staff member at Portland Youth Choir and the Community Music Center, Mark conducts the Multnomah Chorus at Multnomah Arts Center and maintains a private piano and composition studio.
-Mark earned a Master of Music degree from the University of Missouri.
+A former faculty member at Community Music Center and Pacific Youth Choir, Mark currently conducts the Multnomah Chorus at Multnomah Arts Center and maintains a private piano studio.
+Mark earned a Master of Music degree from the University of Missouri – Columbia.
 He is a recipient of the Sinquefield Prize in Composition.
-In 2015 Mark served on the International Teaching Faculty for El Sistema USA’s National Take a Stand Festival, a multi-year project culminating in ESUSA’s first national youth orchestra which performed at Aspen under Maestro Robert Spano and will perform at Disney Hall in 2017 under Maestro Gustavo Dudamel.
+Starting in 2015 Mark served on the International Teaching Faculty for El Sistema USA’s National Take a Stand Festival, a multi-year project culminating in ESUSA’s first national youth orchestra which performed at Aspen under Maestro Robert Spano and at Disney Hall in 2017 under Maestro Gustavo Dudamel.

 Stefana Berceanu was born in Bucharest, Romania, where she started playing the violin at the age of 9.
 In 1981 she moved to the United States and continued her music studies with Lajos Balogh at Marylhurst University.
 She currently performs with the Vancouver Symphony Orchestra, Portland Symphony Orchestra, Marylhurst Symphony and freelances with several chamber music groups.
 Stefana is the founder and director of the Pacific Crest Youth Sinfonietta and a private violin/viola teacher with a large studio in NE Portland.